-- Rising narcissism is now recognized as a factor in modern depression and social media does not help.
+Rising narcissism is now recognised as a factor in modern depression and social media does not help.

 Doctors and therapists have long tried to negate the effects of the above with medication and therapeutic interventions.
 However, we have it in our hands to change the way we live and at least try to reduce the effects of our modern world.
 Just as psychologists and doctors are well aware of many everyday experiences that promote anxiety, we are also aware that modern lifestyles omit many of the off buttons for anxiety enjoyed by people in more laid back communities.

 Physical activity increases not just fitness and health but psychological well-being.

 Relaxation time regularly scheduled.

 Relaxation training, meditation, yoga, and other techniques that lower blood pressure.

 Having a large social network and feeling that we belong in the community

 Caring for children and others.